McKenzie River recreation water in Oregon

 Best flows

-Use the Vida gauge as the broad corridor trend, then match that trend to the exact reach you want to fish.
-Stable, moderate flows are the cleanest fit for trout and access planning; higher pushes, heavy wood, or warm bright afternoons should move the day toward safer edges, a short scout, or another river.
+Use the Vida gauge as the broad area trend, then match that trend to the exact reach you want to fish.
+Stable, moderate flows are the cleanest fit for trout and access planning.
+Higher pushes, heavy wood, or warm bright afternoons should move the day toward safer edges, a short scout, or another river.

 Skip the trip when segment rules are unclear, when wildfire or access closures are active, when wood and current make the float plan unsafe, or when lower-river salmon and steelhead context is overshadowing the trout day you actually want.